h4mmad/stc-pay-react-native-clone/README.md

 ### Feb 25.
 2023

 - Learnt about BottomSheet, and how using scroll view from React-Native-Gesture-Handler solves the problem of nested scrollView within the BottomSheet

+### Feb 26, 2023

+- Finally animates the bottom sheet arrow using RN Reanimated library that runs animations on the UI thread, (better than JS thread).
+- Asynchronous is good but suffers when something synchronous occurs such as scrolling while fetching data and animations when you want that instant and snappy feel.